splewis/csgo-pug-setup/README.md

 - **!endgame** force ends the game safely (only the leader can do this, note that this **resets the leader** to nobody)
 - **!forceend** force ends the game without a confirmation menu

-You can also type .start instead of !start, or .ready instead of !ready.
+You can also type .ready instead of !ready, or .capt instead of !capt, etc.

 These are some helper commands for automation purposes the bypass requiring a player to press any menus:
 - sm_10man (this just uses the first game type from ``gametypes.cfg``, with 5v5, captains, map vote)